 Cannabis has been used as an all-purpose homeopathic remedy for centuries.
-Over time, evidence suggests that the plant was an herbal remedy for psycho-neurological disorders, breast cancer, rheumatism, sexual disorders, and painful complications related to childbirth.
+Over time, evidence suggests that the plant was an herbal remedy for psycho-neurological disorders, cancer (the latest evidences are the “lung cancer miracles“), rheumatism, sexual disorders, and painful complications related to childbirth.
 Now, this ancient tool has a new, modern application.
 A cannabis patch is in development for patients with fibromyalgia and diabetic nerve pain.

 Fibromyalgia and diabetic neuropathy have a couple of things in common.
 Both conditions involve seemingly unexplainable pain, tingling, and can drastically reduce your quality of life.